How does Rest Less make money

 Between 1976–81, archaeologists revealed the workshops, houses, and backyards of the Viking-age city of Jorvik as it stood almost 1,000 years ago.

 Since then, the Jorvik Viking Centre has been built to create a one-of-a-kind visitor experience.
-With everything from a new ride experience that features the sights, sounds, and smells of the Viking age, and an art gallery of unique artefacts, guests can experience life as it would have been in York in the 10th century.
+With everything from a new ride featuring the sights, sounds, and smells of the Viking age, and an artefact gallery of unique artefacts, guests can experience life as it would have been in York in the 10th century.

 If museums aren’t typically your thing, then Titanic Belfast might change your mind.
-Modern and chic even in its exterior features, the museum features special effects, full-scale reconstructions, and over nine interactive galleries.
+Modern and chic even in its exterior, the museum features special effects, full-scale reconstructions, and nine interactive galleries.

-Visitors also have the opportunity to climb abroad and explore the decks of SS Nomadic – Titanic’s tender and the world’s last remaining White Star vessel.
+Visitors also have the opportunity to climb aboard and explore the decks of SS Nomadic – Titanic’s tender and the world’s last remaining White Star Line vessel.
+You can find out more on the Titanic Belfast website.

 If you’re seeking adventure, why not take a trip to explore the three different caves – Dan-yr-Ogof, Cathedral Cave, and Bone Cave – that are open to visitors at the National Showcaves Centre for Wales?

-Created around 350 million years ago, these caves offer a unique underground experience and were recently voted as Britain’s Finest Natural Wonder.
+Created over 300 million years ago, these caves offer a unique underground experience and were voted Britain’s Finest Natural Wonder.
 Visitors can walk through the beautifully decorated passageways carved out millions of years ago and, once you’ve completed the 1km cave trail, you’ll find yourself marvelling at the 40ft waterfalls which mark its end.

 Final thoughts…